Limboid/man/README.md

 ## Major refactoring ahead

+TODO make some helpers for training with the replay buffer where only `trajectory.info` is used.
+Maybe I need to directly output states as actions and have a middle 'environment' that stores `states` and forwards actions to the actual environment.
+The replay buffer would be in this middle environment.
+At this point, it's just simpler to make a custom replay buffer.

 - restructure/factor project as follows

 All objects are stateless except the `policy` whose state is kept track